 Did you have to adjust your budget, and if so, how did it affect the project?

 Yes.
 After realizing that no sponsor was going to support my project, I did some adjustments to my screenplay, i.e., modifications that lowered production costs.
 For example, there is a scene in the screenplay about a couple getting married.
 Had I filmed it, the production would have required a bigger budget because of movie extras and the renting of a location.
 I kept the idea of the characters getting married but changed the narrative timeline without altering the inner drives of the characters.
 Although the wedding scene doesn’t take place in the timeline of the movie, as an audience we get to know that the characters are planning to get married in the future.

 From what perspective should a Hispanic living in the U.S. view your movie?
 In other words, how can someone accustomed to watching movies made in the U.S. understand your film?

 Film language exposes universal themes, like joy and suffering.
 The perspective in Enmienda Estructural is my personal point of view of what Peruvian society must have been like in 1937.
-I would like, however, for Hispanic people living in U.S. to find similarities between the fictional characters presented in the movie and people that nowadays are part of society, regardless of the country of origin.
-The perspective of my movie is more experimental—characters don’t have superpowers, lethal rifles or guns, but nonetheless the antagonistic force is present throughout the story.
+I would like, however, for Hispanic people living in the United States to find similarities between the fictional characters presented in the movie and people that nowadays are part of society, regardless of the country of origin.
+The perspective of my movie is more experimental—characters don’t have superpowers, lethal rifles, or guns, but nonetheless, the antagonistic force is present throughout the story.